The House

 This room was the site of many special occasions for the Faulkner family, including the wedding receptions of his daughter, Jill, and niece, Dean.
 The funeral viewing for Caroline Barr, Faulkner’s “Mammy”, took place here in 1940.
 Faulkner’s own funeral was held in this room.
 The Chickering piano was Estelle’s, and her sheet music collection was stored in the cabinet beneath the Japanese doll brought back from Faulkner’s Nagano visit in 1955.
 The gold-framed portrait of Faulkner in his riding habit is an oil-painted Cofield Studio photograph.

-The outline is similar to the storyboard techniques he used when he was a screenwriter in Hollywood.
 The small table where the typewriter rests was given to him by his mother.
 He used it virtually all the years he lived at Rowan Oak, sometimes moving it outside with one of the Adirondack chairs to enjoy the outdoors while he wrote.
 To the left of the door is a small fold-top desk made by Faulkner and his stepson, Malcom.

 BACK HALL

-The Back Hall was once a screened in porch.
+The Back Hall was once a screened-in porch.
 William Faulkner remodeled this area and made it into a hallway around 1954.
 In addition to this, he added a bathroom, a closet, and his office.
 Mrs. Faulkner refused to paint or decorate this area because she was not consulted on this remodeling effort, which occurred while she was abroad.

 Second Floor Rooms